 As I have blogged here before, despite it not being the law and not really supported by the social science, many judges and even many custody experts have taken the…

-Continue Reading Once Again, Appellate Division Reaffirms That Joint Physical Custody is “Rare”Court Can’t Decide Mid-Trial Motions to Dismiss in DV Cases Based on Credibility
+Continue Reading Once Again, Appellate Division Reaffirms That Joint Physical Custody is “Rare”About this Blog

 Family law issues frequently involve a complex mixture of emotion, history, assets and goals.
 Fox Rothschild’s experienced family law attorneys provide clients with comprehensive representation and guidance to enable sound and creative thinking about their plans for the future.